CitiesSkylinesModding/CS2-AssetPacksManager/README.md

 ## Credit
-The code of this mod was created by Konsi and Nullpinter
+The code of this mod was created by Konsi and Nullpinter.
+Thanks to CityRat for the Thumbnail.~~~~

 ## Support and Contact
 Check out the [Custom Asset Pack](https://github.com/kosch104/CS2-CustomAssetPack) Repository to start publishing your own assets.